Aliases for P2RY1 Gene

 GeneCards Summary for P2RY1 Gene

 P2RY1 (Purinergic Receptor P2Y1) is a Protein Coding gene.
-Diseases associated with P2RY1 include clopidogrel resistance.
-Among its related pathways are Peptide ligand-binding receptors and Platelet activation.
+Diseases associated with P2RY1 include Clopidogrel Resistance.
+Among its related pathways are Platelet activation and Thromboxane signalling through TP receptor.
 GO annotations related to this gene include G-protein coupled receptor activity and receptor activity.
 An important paralog of this gene is P2RY2.

 UniProtKB/Swiss-Prot Summary for P2RY1 Gene

 Receptor for extracellular adenine nucleotides such as ATP and ADP.
 In platelets binding to ADP leads to mobilization of intracellular calcium ions via activation of phospholipase C, a change in platelet shape, and probably to platelet aggregation.